House from ‘Home Alone’ available to rent for one night only - NewsBreak

 WINNETKA, Ill.
 (NEXSTAR) – Do you feel like your house is so full of people it’s making you sick?
 Ready to have a house all to your own?
 Your wish has come true – you can now stay in the real-life house from “Home Alone” for the holidays.

-Big brother Buzz McCallister, who is “wiser now” and has his “own security firm,” is inviting a “crew of mischief makers” to run free in the Winnetka, Illinois, home while the McCallister family is away on vacation.
+Big brother Buzz McCallister, who is “wiser now” and has his “own security firm,” is inviting a “crew of mischief makers” to run free in the Winnetka, Illinois, home while the McCallister family is away on vacation.16 years later: Human skull identified as Oklahoma woman

 “All of us, this time,” the Airbnb listing for the home reads .